TestCentricity/testcentricity_web/README.md

 **Note:** Test execution against local instances of Firefox version 48 or greater is currently not supported by the TestCentricity™ Web gem.
-Testing with
-Firefox 48 or greater requires Marionette (aka geckodriver) and selenium-webdriver version 3.x, both of which are currently in Beta and not feature complete.
+Testing with locally hosted instances of Firefox 48 or greater requires Marionette (aka geckodriver) and selenium-webdriver version 3.x, both of which are currently feature incomplete and potentially unstable.
+More information can be found [here](https://github.com/teamcapybara/capybara/issues/1710).

 ## Installation